-Annecy is one of the most beautiful cities in France, and a must of any trip to the Alps.
-This small city in Eastern France has many highlights, such as a pretty old town, a pristine lake, and surrounding mountains.
+Annecy is one of the most beautiful cities in France and a must on any trip to the French Alps.
+This small city in Eastern France has many highlights, such as a pretty Old Town, a pristine lake, and surrounding mountains.
 In addition, Annecy is a great place to enjoy great food and good life, and it always appears on the list of best places in France in which to live.

-Annecy is a good idea for a romantic getaway in eastern France.
+Annecy is the perfect destination for a romantic getaway in France.
 With more time, it is also a great place for outdoor activities in and around the lake.

-The city is small and one day in Annecy is enough to explore the main things to do in Annecy.
-However, we recommend spending at least 2 days in Annecy to explore also the lake and the surroundings.
+How many days in Annecy?
+The city is small, and one day in Annecy is enough to explore the best things to do in Annecy.
+However, we always recommend spending at least 2 days in Annecy to explore also the lake and its surroundings.

-Above all, Annecy is known for its old town, which is particularly beautiful to discover.
-Beyond its few canals and quays always full of flowers, this 2 days in Annecy itinerary necessarily involves a walk around its medieval city center, with narrow winding streets and a colorful architecture.
+Above all, Annecy is known for its Old Town, which is particularly beautiful to discover.
+Beyond its few canals and quays always full of flowers, this two days in Annecy itinerary necessarily involves a walk around its medieval city center, with narrow winding streets and colorful architecture.

 The list of beautiful things to see in Annecy Old Town includes: